Tips for reducing stress this Christmas

-More than half of all New Zealanders – 51 percent – feel added financial and social stresses during the festive season.
+Over a quarter of all New Zealanders – 29 percent – feel added financial and social stresses during the festive season.
 For some of us, the pressure is on to create a magical day for our tamariki and whānau.
 For others, the Kirihimete period can increase loneliness and hardship, with limited access to kai, transport and other services.

 Try to keep in mind that the true gift of the season is our presence, not our presents.

 Giving our time, our words and our presence makes others feel great, but it also lifts our own mood and makes us feel our lives have more meaning.
 It’s one of our Five Ways to Wellbeing – simple things we can all do to feel great.

 Some cost-friendly ways we can give during the Kirihimete season are: